dshcheung/WDI_HK_9/14-assessments/w08d1-solution.md

 - What format does MongoDB use to store data?
   > BSON /ˈbiːsɒn/ is a computer data interchange format used mainly as a data storage and network transfer format in the MongoDB database.
 It is a binary form for representing simple data structures and associative arrays (called objects or documents in MongoDB).

+- What's the differences between relational Database and a document database?
+  > There are two major differences.
+First, Document DB is schema-less.
+The documents in the DB collection can have completely different types and number of fields from each other unlike Relational DB.
+Second, there are no join tables.
+In a Relational DB, join tables allows us to prevent duplication of data however because you spread information across a rigid structure, it makes it more difficult to change the structure during production, and it is also difficult to distribute the data across multiple servers.

+- Please explain pros and cons for NoSQL
+  - pros:
+    - Mostly open source.
+    - Horizontal scalability.
+There’s no need for complex joins and data can be easily sharded and processed in parallel.
+    - Support for Map/Reduce.
+This is a simple paradigm that allows for scaling computation on cluster of computing nodes.
+    - No need to develop fine-grained data model – it saves development time.
+    - Easy to use.
+    - Very fast for adding new data and for simple operations/queries.
+    - No need to make significant changes in code when data structure is modified.
+    - Ability to store complex data types (for document based solutions) in a single item of storage.
+  - cons:
+    - Immaturity.
+Still lots of rough edges.
+    - Possible database administration issues.
+NoSQL often sacrifices features that are present in SQL solutions “by default” for the sake of performance.
+For example, one needs to check different data durability modes and journaling in order not to be caught by surprise after a cold restart of the system.
+Memory consumption is one more important chapter to read up on in the database manual because memory is usually heavily used.
+    - No indexing support (Some solutions like MongoDB have indexing but it’s not as powerful as in SQL solutions).
+    - No ACID (Some solutions have just atomicity support on single object level).
+    - Bad reporting performance.
+    - Complex consistency models (like eventual consistency).
+CAP theorem states that it’s not possible to achieve consistency, availability and partitioning tolerance at the same time.
+NoSQL vendors are trying to make their solutions as fast as possible and consistency is most typical trade-off.
+    - Absence of standardization.
+No standard APIs or query language.
+It means that migration to a solution from different vendor is more costly.
+Also there are no standard tools (e.g. for reporting)

 ##### Exercise

 ** Submit the commands required to make this happen **